Skip to content

 EOAL 93.64 63.69 56.13

-Even without leveraging labeled unknown samples (Ours*), the querying strategy alone outperforms all baselines, with a margin exceeding 3 percentage points on Tiny-ImageNet.
+Even without exploiting labeled unknown samples (Ours*), the query strategy alone outperforms all baselines, particularly showing a gain of 3+ percentage points on Tiny-ImageNet.

 Ablation Study